insidewhy/lambics/README.markdown

   - 10/10 Like the non-kriek version but the cherry gives it some added complexity without adding too much sweetness.
 So good.
 * St. Louis Gueuze Fond Tradition 37.5cl - €3.97
   - hard to find
+* Moriau Oude Geuze 37.5cl - €4.19
+  - 8/10 Medium sour, quite fruity, like a less dank version of the Boon Gueze.
 * Timmermans Tradition Gueuze 37.5 cl - €3.47
   - hard to find